ascherer/cwebbin/README.txt

      packages for other languages can easily be added to this scheme.
 To date there are no conflicting languages, so single-character strings are used.
      However, there is no support for UTF-8 at this time.

-   - [GENERAL] <Obsolete> As of March 1997 five new macros with the prefix `pdf' are available.
-Together with the "tex2pdf/pdftex" system they enable the presenation of CWEB source code in "Hyper CWEB" form, i.e., all section references and the table of contents are hyperlinked and can be used in PDF readers.
-Call "cweave -lpdf" (or "cweave -lpdfd", etc.) to include the respective macro file in the TeX output, before running "pdftex". </Obsolete>  As of July 2000 these macros are united with the generic macros, i.e., `cwebmac.tex' can be used with "plain TeX," "plain TeX + dvipdfm," "xetex" (which uses xdvipdfmx), and "pdftex."

    - [GENERAL] There are transliteration tables `cweb_ecma94.w', `cweb_hp8.w',
      `cweb_mac8.w', and `cweb_pc850.w' for @inclusion in limbo.
 These files